Matt Bellamy: Other work

 Bellamy composed his first solo release, "Pray", for For the Throne, a 2019 compilation album of music inspired by the TV series Game of Thrones.
 In May 2020, Bellamy released his second solo composition, "Tomorrow's World", inspired by life under lockdown during the COVID-19 pandemic.
 In June, he released an acoustic version of the 1999 Muse song "Unintended".
-Bellamy released a compilation of his solo work, Cryosleep, on 16 July 2021 for Record Store Day.
+Bellamy released a compilation of solo work, Cryosleep, on 16 July 2021 for Record Store Day.

 With the British composer Ilan Eshkeri, Bellamy wrote the score for a 2024 audiobook adaptation of the novel Nineteen Eighty-Four for Audible.
-The score was performed by a 60-piece orchestra at Abbey Road Studios.
+It was performed by a 60-piece orchestra at Abbey Road Studios.
 The Guardian said the score "brims with melodrama and menace".
+Bellamy and Eshkeri also composed the soundtrack of the Paramount+ crime drama series, MobLand, which premiered in 2025.
+In April 2026, Bellamy made a surprise appearance during Anyma's performance at Coachella, singing the unreleased song "Carrier of Souls".